Binaural Target Speaker Extraction using Individualized HRTF: Problem Formulation

 \section{Problem Formulation}

-We address the problem of multiple concurrent speakers, captured by two microphones, each mounted on one of the listener’s ears in a noiseless environment.
-For clarity, we focus on the simpler case of two concurrent speakers, as formulated below.
+We address the problem of multiple concurrent speakers captured by two microphones mounted on the listener’s ears, assuming a noiseless environment and a fixed source–listener radius.
+For clarity, we focus on the case of two concurrent speakers, as formulated below.